tim9800/r_workshop_2024/W2_plots_stats.md

 layout: default
 ---

+# Plots and Statistical Testing

 *Workshop 2 is currently under construction!!* If you would like to see a topic covered in this workshop, and the topic falls under the workshop's scope (Plots and statistical testing in R), let me know!

-# Introduction to R

 This workshop covers the following topics: